Buying An A/C That Doesn’t Need R-22 Refrigerant: Good For You, Good For The Environment

 Newer, energy-efficient systems are made without R-22, but older air conditioners may still rely on it.
 This means replacing your old A/C is something that has to be done eventually, but that is not bad news.
 A more efficient system will pay for itself in lower monthly bills.
 You can go to bed at night knowing you are doing something good for the earth and your pocketbook at the same time.

-Contact us today to have one of our NATE-certified technicians examine your air conditioner to determine your best options moving forward.
+Contact us today to have one of our NATE-certified service professionals examine your air conditioner to determine your best options moving forward.
 Blanton’s Heating & Air Conditioning services Fayetteville, North Carolina and the surrounding areas.